12 Painless Ways to Save Money on a Tight Budget

 In all honesty, we are always on a spending freeze with our grocery budget.
 With a growing family, it seems like if we don’t actively manage how much we spend at the grocery store, then we will be over budget.

-Do you need a spending freeze this year?
+Do you need a no spend month?

 Eliminate Debt

-This one is kinda of a catch 22.
+This one is kinda of a catch-22.
 Payoff debt yet on a tight budget with little extra money to go around.

 However, by eliminating debt payments, you will free up money each and every month to go towards something else.